acesanderson/Siphon/README.md

 2. **Retention vs. recall** — Save everything, optimize for retrieval.
 Embrace the chaos of an arbitrary corpus rather than forcing hierarchical organization
 3. **Frictionless context engineering** — Assembling the right context for LLM tasks should be effortless
 4. **Optimize for human efficiency** — Use AI to eliminate information silos and accelerate knowledge work

-This isn't just another RAG system.
-It's your personal knowledge infrastructure for the agent future.

 ## What Siphon Does